dnlmlr/cargo-clean-all/README.md

       --dry-run            Just collect the cleanable projects and list the freeable space, but don't delete anything -t, --threads <THREADS>  The number of threads to use for directory scaning.
 0 automatically selects the number of threads [default: 0]
   -v, --verbose            Show access errors that occur while scanning.
-By default those errors are hidden -n, --non-interactive    Disable the interactive project selection
+By default those errors are hidden -i, --interactive        Use the interactive project selection.
+This will show a selection of all cleanable projects with the possibility to manually select or deselect
-      --ignore <IGNORE>    Directories that should be ignored by default, including subdirectories -h, --help               Print help information
+      --ignore <IGNORE>    Directories that should be ignored by default, including subdirectories.
+This will still detect the projects in those directories, but mark them to not be cleaned
+  -h, --help               Print help information
   -V, --version            Print version information
 ```